jazzband/django-polymorphic/DOCS.rst

     This problem is aggravated when trying to enhance models.Model by subclassing it instead of modifying Django core (as we do here with PolymorphicModel).

+*   It must be possible to instantiate the base model objects, even if your application never does this itself.
+This is needed by the current implementation of polymorphic querysets but (likely) also by Django internals.
+    Example: If ModelB and ModelC inherit from ModelA, and you never create ModelA objects, django_polymorphic and Django core will still instantiate ModelA objects for temporary purposes (and fail, if this isn't possible).

 *   A reference (``ContentType``) to the real/leaf model is stored in the base model (the base model directly inheriting from PolymorphicModel).
 If a model or an app is renamed, then Django's